Lieke Klaver: 2023

 The Dutch women's team with Klaver (left), Femke Bol, Eveline Saalberg, and Cathelijn Peeters won a gold medal in the 4 × 400 m relay at the 2023 European Indoor Championships in Istanbul.

-In February 2023, in the 400 m race at the Dutch Indoors in which Femke Bol set a world record of 49.26 s, Klaver massively lowered her lifetime indoor best by nearly 0.7 s down to 50.34 s, putting her joint 13th on the world all-time list.
+In February 2023, in the 400 m race at the Dutch Indoor Championships in which Femke Bol set a world record of 49.26 s, Klaver lowered her lifetime indoor best by nearly 0.7 s, down to 50.34 s, putting her joint 13th on the world all-time list.
 Only two-time Olympic champion, Shaunae Miller-Uibo of the Bahamas, and Bol had run faster indoors since 2007.
 The following month, Klaver won her first individual major medal, a silver for the 400 m at the European Indoor Championships held in Istanbul.

 Klaver's success carried over into the outdoor season.
 Throughout the season, she lowered her personal bests over 100 m, 200 m, and 400 m.
 Her biggest performance of the year came on 16 July at the Silesian Diamond League, where she lowered her 400 m personal best to 49.81 s, breaking the 50-second barrier for the first time in her career.

 Later that year, Klaver had a busy schedule at the World Championship in Budapest.
 Aside from running the individual 400 metres event, she was also part of the Dutch relay squads in the mixed 4 × 400 metres, women's 4 × 400 metres, and women's 4 × 100 metres.
-On 19 August, during the 4 × 400 mixed relay final, Klaver's teammate Femke Bol fell within metres of the finish line, while vying with Alexis Holmes of the USA for first place.
+On 19 August, during the 4 × 400 mixed relay final, Klaver's teammate Femke Bol fell within metres of the finish line, while vying with Alexis Holmes of the US for first place.
 Landing face first, Bol lost the relay baton over the finish line, making it impossible for the Netherlands team to legitimately finish the race and resulting in a DNF.